Here are some important resources for students who commute to campus:

 South Side Shuttle

 The South Side Shuttle operates Monday thru Friday from 7:00 a.m. to 10:00 p.m.
-The shuttle arrives at Duquesne approximately every 12-20 minutes, with a second shuttle operating during the peak ride time of 11:00 a.m. to 2:00 p.m.
+The shuttle arrives at Duquesne approximately every 12-20 minutes, with a second shuttle operating during the peak ride time of 7:07 a.m. to 10:07 a.m.
 It does not operate on weekends, scheduled breaks/holidays, or over the summer.
-Only commuter students who reside in the South Side may purchase shuttle passes.

-South Side Shuttle passes for the Fall 2015 semester are now on sale through the Office of Parking & Traffic Management.
-Passes are $125 per semester and non-transferable.
+South Side Shuttle passes for the Fall 2016 semester are $200 per semester and non-transferable.

 The Port Authority of Allegheny County operates several public bus routes that serve Duquesne's campus.
 Bus schedules are located outside of the Office of Commuter Affairs.
 You may also visit www.portauthority.org to view schedules.
 Port Authority's TripPlanner option allows users to enter their origin and destination to see which buses operate during the time specified.
 Commuters who reside in the South Hills, also have the option of taking the trolley or "T".